 i was 39 when i came to understand that the extraordinary pain i experienced after a surgery when i was 20, pain unlike any i'd previously experienced, was because they took a piece of bone from my jaw. i had surgeries so often. i'd known different things were happening. i'd not known they would hurt differently.

-already, i was accustomed to being hurt without my permission. always, i treated as a child. and however much we love children, so often we do not respect them.
+already, i was accustomed to being hurt without my permission. always, i was treated as a child. and however much we love children, so often we do not respect them.

 the conversation starts with a discussion of what happened when i had my tonsils out when i was three.